nickeblewis/nicklewis.digital/src/content/parts/author.md

 title: author
 ---

-**Greg Lobinski** - I'm a front-end web developer.
-Follow me at [@greglobinski](https://twitter.com/greglobinski) if you want to be informed about new articles.
-I'm open to any suggestions from you.
-Do not hesitate to tell me what you think.
+**Nick Lewis** - I'm a front-end web developer, photographer, writer and content creator.
+Follow me at [@nicklewis](https://twitter.com/nicklewis) if you want to be informed about new articles.
+I am constantly on the look out for new material and inspiration!